 Household Hazardous Waste Collection

-Household hazardous waste includes many common products used in our daily lives which contain potentially hazardous ingredients like lead and mercury and may not be discarded in the regular trash.
+Household hazardous waste includes many common products used in our daily lives, which contain potentially hazardous ingredients like lead and mercury and may not be discarded in the regular trash.
 This disposal ban can lead to instances of illegal disposal if appropriate low-cost recycling opportunities are not available or well understood.
 Publicizing convenient collection locations can be effective in minimizing illegal dumping of this waste.

 Minimizing Recurrence and Creating Awareness

 Illegal dumping behavior is also impacted by what’s going on in the neighborhood, ease of access to areas, and time of day.
 Local governments can take measures to impact those factors and reduce the ability to conveniently dispose of trash illegally.
 It’s also important to inform people about the penalties, as well as create the impression that non-compliance will be detected and violators will be caught.
+The Sacramento Regional Solid Waste Authority completed a comprehensive report – Area-Wide Illegal Dumping Analysis for City of Sacramento and County of Sacramento.
+The report can easily be used by other local governments that seek a full jurisdictional perspective and list of recommendations to implement.

 Free Collection or Amnesty Days